Subscribe to get access

 Courtesy of Kelly Pemberton, Ph.D., a mother and Owner of Green and Prosperous

 Agritourism originated in Italy as early as the 1950s.
-Italian farmers began exploring agritourismo as an additional source of revenue following the economic decline of most small-scale farming in that country.
-These days, agritourismo has reached the heights of sophistication, sometimes offering guests luxury accommodations, fine wine, and high cuisine.
-Around the world, agritourism has come to mean a wide variety of things, from buying fresh goods at a farm or farm stand, to doing activities on a farm (like navigating a corn maze or going on a hay ride), to staying in traveler accommodations on a working farm, to traveling to natural and/or endangered areas with the express goal of raising awareness or helping the local environment.
+Italian farmers began exploring agritourism as an additional source of revenue following the economic decline of most small-scale farming in that country.
+These days, agritourism has reached the heights of sophistication, sometimes offering guests luxury accommodations, fine wine, and high cuisine.
+Around the world, agritourism has come to mean a wide variety of things, from buying fresh goods at a farm or farm stand to do activities on a farm (like navigating a corn maze or going on a hay ride) to staying in traveler accommodations on a working farm to traveling to natural and/or endangered areas with the express goal of raising awareness or helping the local environment.

 In the US, agritourism has evolved into one of the fastest-growing segments of eco-tourism, one that is increasingly linked with the issue of sustainability.

 If you like buying fresh produce or meats directly from farms or farmers’ markets, if you are thinking about traveling to a working farm or ranch, if you are an environmentally conscious person (or want to be), or if you’d like to do something to promote small-scale farms, there are a few things that have changed about agritourism that you should be aware of, five of which are discussed in this post.